lifeBalance/WebApi/README.md

 - `Microsoft.EntityFrameworkCore.Tools`, by Microsoft (just search for `tools`).
 - `Microsoft.EntityFrameworkCore.Design`, by Microsoft (just search for `design`).

-With the packages above, we'll be able to create our `ApplicationDBContext` class, which is what we use to fetch data from our DB as objects (this class inherits from `DbContext`, which is one of the classes included in `EntityFrameworkCore`)
+With the packages above, we'll be able to create our `ApplicationDBContext` class, which is what we'll inject in our controllers to fetch data from our DB as objects (this class inherits from `DbContext`, which is one of the classes included in `EntityFrameworkCore`)

 ## Creating a Database